LloydYCHuang/Webpage/cv.md

 *July 2017 - present*
 *Will work as Full Time Research Assistant from Sept.
 2022*
 - Lab website: <a href="https://ssrlab.com.tw/" target="_blank">https://ssrlab.com.tw/</a>
-- Combined portable X-ray fluorescence and Vis/NIR/SWIR spectroradiometers to predict soil organic carbon, clay, amorphous iron, and optical density of oxalate extractant (ODOE)
+- Combined portable X-ray fluorescence spectrometer and Vis/NIR/SWIR spectroradiometers to predict soil organic carbon, clay, amorphous iron, and optical density of oxalate extractant (ODOE)
 -	Investigated the differentiation of podzolic soils in subalpine forests in Taiwan using selective extraction, micromorphology, and multivariate statistics
 -	Analyzed the distribution of Silicon availability and its difference in forest soils and paddy fields of Taiwan
 -	Carried out physical and chemical analysis on the soils from an archeological site on a joint project with the department of Anthropology, National Taiwan University (NTU)